 The Problem

 Multi-tenant arbitrary code execution — managed notebooks, hosted IDEs, serverless functions, playground environments.
-The pattern is widespread, and the implicit assumption is identical: containers are enough.
+The pattern is widespread, and the implicit assumption is always the same: containers provide sufficient isolation.
 They do isolate processes.
 They do not isolate trust boundaries.

 What Containers Actually Guarantee